 Plant Spider-Repelling Plants

 Plant the right seeds.
-Do you have a green thumb?
 Some plants have fragrances that naturally repel bugs, spiders included.
 Peppermint is known for keeping spiders away.
 If you already have a garden, think about adding peppermint to it.
 If not, it’s never too late to try something new.
 Peppermint needs plenty of water and sunshine, so keep that in mind when choosing a location.
 Not only will you keep spiders away, but you’ll also have a new ingredient for your next recipe.

 Use a Plant-Based Insecticide Dust

 Fight the bug fight.
-Despite our best efforts, spiders still find a way to invade our yards and homes.
+Despite your best efforts, spiders can still find a way to invade your yard and home.
 When this happens, treating your home is the best way to handle the problem.
 If you’re caught in an epic battle against spiders, we want to help.
 Our Spider & Insect Dust is a great choice for conquering spiders.
-Not only do the plant oils take care of spiders, but they also are more environmentally and family-friendly.
+Not only do the plant oils take care of spiders, but they also are more environmentally and family-friendly when used as directed.

-We share the world with bugs, but that doesn’t mean we want to share our homes.
-It’s important to make sure we’re taking steps to prevent them from moving in.
+You share the world with bugs, but that doesn’t mean you want to share your home.
+It’s important to make sure you're taking steps to prevent them from moving in.
 Simple things like straightening up and turning the lights off can help keep your home spider-free.
 If you need some help, try our Maggie’s Farm Simply Effective™ Pest Control products.